 Master Itana stared at it, hands cradling the plates with wide eyes, as did the other patrons and workers on the floor.
 “Then, I shall retrieve—”

 “Master, that does not—”

-“Like I, this one…” The priestess hovered a hand on its shoulder.
+“Like I, this one—” The priestess hovered a hand over its shoulder.
 “Will no longer be bound by the laws of Ka-Ago.”
 She gestured extravagantly.
 “By my word, it shall!”

 The duha watched the awestruck crowd incredulously, heart racing.
 It snapped back to attention when Lady Ahma chimed to it, “We’re leaving!”

-Lady Ahma strode out of the building in a flurry.
-The duha gave Master Itana one last look although it could not read her expression.
-Then, it followed the priestess outside, keeping a few paces behind her.
+Lady Ahma strode out of the building, robes in a flurry.
+The duha gave Master Itana one last glance then followed the priestess outside, keeping a few paces behind her.

 After walking for a few minutes, she broke the silence, “First lesson, I will teach you to speak without being ordered.
 Especially when you must have at least two questions!”